Denis Doulgeropoulos

 You may have purchased life insurance years ago and never gave it a second thought.
 Or perhaps you don’t have life insurance at all and now you need it.
 When your life circumstances change, you have a fresh opportunity to make sure the people you love are protected.

-When you were single, life insurance might have seemed like an unnecessary expense, but now someone else is depending on your income.
-If something happens to you, your spouse will likely need to rely on life insurance benefits to meet expenses and pay off debts.
+When you were single, life insurance may have felt like an unnecessary expense.
+However, once you are married, someone else depends on your income.
+Consequently, if something happens to you, your spouse may rely on life insurance benefits to cover everyday expenses and pay off outstanding debts.

-The amount of life insurance coverage you need depends on your income, your debts and assets, your financial goals, and other personal factors.
-Even if you have some low-cost life insurance through work, this might not be enough.
-Buying life insurance coverage through a private insurer could help fill the gap.
+The amount of life insurance coverage you need depends on several factors, including your income, debts, assets, long-term financial goals, and personal circumstances.
+Furthermore, even if you receive low-cost life insurance through your employer, that coverage may not be sufficient.
+In many cases, purchasing additional life insurance from a private insurer can help close any coverage gaps.

 This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.